particle-iot/docs/src/content/tutorials/diagnostics/introduction.md

 of a device fleet, as well as equipping you with context needed to quickly root cause and resolve issues when they arise.

-**Particle Diagnostics** is comprised of two complimentary products:
+**Particle Diagnostics** is comprised of two complimentary products to maximize reliability of your IoT solution:
 1. [**Device Vitals**](/tutorials/diagnostics/device-vitals): Deep
 device-level visibility into a variety of connectivity vitals that determine whether an individual device can communicate successfully.